 Temperature coefficient is factory-adjusted for each measurement range.
 Accuracy specification provides residual temperature coefficient after the correction is applied internally by UT-ONE algorithms.
-Accuracy specification is valid after the instrument has reached stable temperature, as indicated by internal thermometer TI.
+Accuracy specification is valid after the instrument has reached stable temperature, as indicated by internal thermometers TJ and TI.

 Parasitic emf is a small voltage caused by thermal gradients on input connections.
-In resistance measurement, parasitic emf is eliminated by reversing the polarity of measurement current.
+In resistance measurement, parasitic emf is eliminated by reversing the polarity of measurement current, but for thermocouple measurements, thermal emf cannot be distinguished from thermocouple emf.
+Parasitic emf is independent of measurement range and measured value.
+Parasitic emf can be minimized by placing UT-ONE in thermally stable environment and by thermally shielding input connectors.

-9.2.1 Specifications for PRT subranges (Pt100 option)
+9.2.1 Specifications for PRT subranges